 Students practice writing reports, brochures, presentations and manuals to communicate complex technical information.
 Instruction in using diagrams, charts and jargon for more effective communication is also included.

 This course introduces students to writing for web pages, blogs, email, chat and social networks in order to create dynamic online experiences.
 Students learn how to interpret and conform to an audience's expectations.
 Also included are the writing requirements and design concepts for creating online multimedia.

 Graduates with an MFA in Creative Writing have several employment options within the creative arts field.
-The U.S. Bureau of Labor Statistics (BLS) (www.bls.gov) expects employment opportunities to grow by 2% from 2014 to 2024 for writers and authors.
+The U.S. Bureau of Labor Statistics (BLS) (www.bls.gov) expects employment opportunities to show little or no change from 2018 to 2028 for writers and authors.
 Writers can be self-employed or seek work as editors at publishing houses, agencies and literary journals.
 The MFA is the terminal professional degree for creative writing, and some creative writing MFA programs include courses on how to teach creative writing to others, so teaching creative writing is also an option.